Welcome to the Berks County

 Public Defender's Office

-Glen D. Welsh, Chief Public Defender
+Glenn D. Welsh, Chief Public Defender

 The mission of the Public Defender is to provide responsible representation of indigent persons charged with crimes, including juveniles charged with delinquency.